dkowitz/LowCal-Code/README.md

 Instructions:

 Node and git required.
-Tested on Linux and MacOS, Windows may not be fully compatible.
+Tested on Linux, WSL2, and MacOS, Windows may not be fully compatible.

 ```bash
 git clone https://github.com/dkowitz/LowCal-Code